Before you apply

 Please read the relevant guide:

-You can use our directory to find out more about a school:
+You can use our directory to find out more about a school.

 If your child is unhappy, discuss this with your child’s headteacher first.
 Only make a midyear application if you are sure the issue cannot be resolved.

 If your child has special educational needs and disabilities (SEND) and you need further advice, email [email protected] or call 0800 195 1635.
+If your child has an education and health care plan (EHCP), contact your case worker.

-If you are thinking of moving schools because your child is at risk of being excluded, email [email protected]
+If you are thinking of moving schools because your child is at risk of being excluded, email [email protected] for advice.

 How to apply